As the name suggests, the Beagle Shepherd is as the result of a cross between a Beagle and a German Shepherd.

 So, what can we say about the Beagle Shepherd?

-Well, this is certainly one fun-loving dog that really does bring the best of both breeds together in a wonderful package.
+Well, this is certainly one fun-loving dog that does bring the best of both breeds together in a wonderful package.

 They are not only loyal but also very playful.